 Yes, absolutely!
 You are actually more ready to provide telehealth services because you can structure and build your practice around the fact that you’d like to provide virtual care.
 This has incredible implications for the amount of office space you need (if any) and the way you develop your website, intake forms, billing processes, client packages, and more!

-Is telehealth reimbursable by insurance?
+Is telehealth for nutrition professionals reimbursable by insurance?

 The short answer is, sometimes, and it depends on a few factors:

 - Where do you live?
 32 states have passed parity laws, which means that services that are reimbursable in-person are reimbursable through telehealth.
 Although insurance companies are slow to adopt this law, many states are seeing improved reimbursement rates for virtual services, even for nutritional care.
 At the moment, the best practice is to call the insurance provider for each client and ask about benefits eligibility.
 During this call, you can ask if your client is covered for telehealth services and if there are any stipulations.
 Some common requirements from insurance companies:

 - Initial sessions may need to be conducted in-person